ImranR98/Backdraft/README.md

 - SuperTest
 - mongodb-memory-server

-## Why
-Most web service backends share certain basic features — they usually involve exposing HTTP endpoints that allow for CRUD operations on a database, protected via some kind of authentication.

-Most Node/Express/MongoDB based backends are obviously even more similar, and they share similar code at their base.
-Repeatedly implementing these basic features from scratch with each new project that shares this tech stack is a waste of time and can lead to rushed or inconsistent code.
-For example, a common mistake or shortcut is to avoid using refresh tokens for authentication, and to instead issue only regular JWTs with ridiculously long expiration times, leading to security risks and poorer UX.

-This project helps avoid these issues.
-The goals are a logical structure, good documentation, maintainability, and extensibility.

-> This is a work in progress, and that progress may be **S L O W** 😅 as this is a hobby/side project.

-## Features

-- A simple User model with email and password fields.
-- The following authentication related functionality (with associated API endpoints):
-  - Users can sign up with email.
-  - Users can login to receive a JSON web token and a refresh token; these will be used for authentication.
-  - Users can request information about refresh tokens currently associated with their account.
-These are called 'logins', and the provided information includes the IP address from which a refresh token was last used, along with the user agent and date.
-  - Users can revoke any refresh token at will.
-  - Users can change their passwords and optionally revoke all existing refresh tokens when doing so.

 ## Setup/Usage
 1. Use `npm i` to install required dependencies.
 2. Create a copy of `template.env`, rename it to `.env`, and fill in the appropriate details.
 Alternatively, set up environment variables some other way.
 3. Test the project, build it for production, or run it in a development environment using the scripts defined in `package.json`.

 ## Project Structure